Peptide synthesis: Carbodiimides

 Carbodiimides such as dicyclohexylcarbodiimide (DCC) and diisopropylcarbodiimide (DIC) are frequently used for amide bond formation.
 The reaction proceeds via the formation of a highly reactive O-acylisourea.
 This reactive intermediate is attacked by the peptide N-terminal amine, forming a peptide bond.
 Formation of the O-acylisourea proceeds fastest in non-polar solvents such as dichloromethane.

 DIC is particularly useful for SPPS since as a liquid it is easily dispensed, and the urea byproduct is easily washed away.
 Conversely, the related carbodiimide 1-Ethyl-3-(3-dimethylaminopropyl)carbodiimide (EDC) is often used for solution-phase peptide couplings as its urea byproduct can be removed by washing during aqueous work-up.

 Carbodiimide activation opens the possibility for racemization of the activated amino acid.
 Racemization can be circumvented with 'racemization suppressing' additives such as the triazoles 1-hydroxy-benzotriazole (HOBt), and 1-hydroxy-7-aza-benzotriazole (HOAt).
 These reagents attack the O-acylisourea intermediate to form an active ester, which subsequently reacts with the peptide to form the desired peptide bond.
 Ethyl cyanohydroxyiminoacetate (Oxyma), an additive for carbodiimide coupling, acts as an alternative to HOAt.

-Aminium/uronium and phosphonium salts
+Amidinium and phosphonium salts

-Some coupling reagents omit the carbodiimide completely and incorporate the HOAt/HOBt moiety as an aminium/uronium or phosphonium salt of a non-nucleophilic anion (tetrafluoroborate or hexafluorophosphate).
-Examples of aminium/uronium reagents include HATU (HOAt), HBTU/TBTU (HOBt) and HCTU (6-ClHOBt).
-HBTU and TBTU differ only in the choice of anion.
-Phosphonium reagents include PyBOP (HOBt) and PyAOP (HOAt).

-These reagents form the same active ester species as the carbodiimide activation conditions, but differ in the rate of the initial activation step, which is determined by nature of the carbon skeleton of the coupling reagent.
-Furthermore, aminium/uronium reagents are capable of reacting with the peptide N-terminus to form an inactive guanidino by-product, whereas phosphonium reagents are not.
+To avoid epimerization through the O-acylisourea intermediate formed when using a carbodiimide reagent, an amidinium- or phosphonium-reagent can be employed These reagents have two parts: an electrophilic moiety which deoxygenates the carboxylic acid (blue) and masked nucleophilic moiety (red).
+Nucleophilic attack of the carboxylic acid on the electrophilic amidinium or phosphonium moiety leads to a short lived intermediate which is rapidly trapped by the unmasked nucleophile to form the activated ester intermediate and either a urea or phosphoramide by-product.
+These cationic reagents have non-coordinating counteranions such as a hexafluorophosphate or a tetrafluoroborate.
+The identity of this anion is typically indicated by the first letter in the reagent's acronym, although the nomenclature can be inconsistent.
+For example HBTU is a hexafluorophosphate salt while TBTU is a tetrafluoroborate salt.
+In addition to HBTU and HATU other common reagents include HCTU (6-ClHOBt), TCFH (chloride) and COMU (ethyl cyano(hydroxyimino)acetate).
+Amidinium reagents incorporating hydroxybenzotriazole moieties can exist in an N-form (guanadinium) or an O-form (uronium), but the N-form is generally more stable.
+Phosphonium reagents include BOP (HOBt), PyBOP (HOBt) and PyAOP (HOAt).
+Although these reagents can lead to the same activated ester intermediates as a carbodiimide reagent, the rate of activation is higher due to the high electrophilicity of these cationic reagents.
+Amidinium reagents are capable of reacting with the peptide N-terminus to form an inactive guanidino by-product, whereas phosphonium reagents are not.